keu/docs/astro/create-cluster.md

 #### Step 3: Confirm with Astronomer

-Astronomer will notify you once your Cluster has been created.
-Once your Cluster is available, you should be able to [configure a new Deployment](configure-deployment.md) within that Cluster.
+A notification is sent from Astronomer when your Cluster is created.
+After your Cluster is created, you can create a new Deployment in the Cluster.
+See [Create a Deployment](create-deployment.md).

 </TabItem>